TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Image/Index.rst

 =============================  =============================================

-**Note:** Gifbuilder also has an :ref:`IMAGE object <gifbuilder-image>` - it is no the same as the cObject described here; both are completely different objects.
+**Note:** Gifbuilder also has an :ref:`IMAGE object <gifbuilder-image>` - it is not the same as the cObject described here; both are completely different objects.

 If you only need the file path to the image; regardless of whether it's been resized, the cObject